ketgo/py-abac/docs/source/components/backends/memory.rst

 In-Memory
 ^^^^^^

 The In-Memory backend stores the policies in RAM and is the default storage used.
-Hence there is no need of explicitly creating this backend.
-However, if you really like to do so, the bacend an be created as shown below:
+The usage is as shown below:

 .. code-block:: python

    from py_abac.storage import MemoryStorage

    # In-Memory storage
-   storage = MongoStorage()
+   storage = MemoryStorage()

+   # Retrieve policy with UID 1
+   policy = storage.get("1")

 .. important::